The First Ten Pages

 “Ok, Signor!”
 The driver replied pulling out sharply from the pickup area and immediately braked violently to avoid a collision with another taxi.
 A tirade of Spanish abuse followed, directed at the other taxi driver who seemingly wasn’t at fault.

-The 25-minute drive through the bright sunlit streets of Malaga contrasted with the rainy grey roads of the UK that he had left some four hours previously.
+The 25-minute drive through the bright sunlit streets of Malaga contrasted with the rainy grey roads of the UK that Williams had left some four hours previously.
 Shortly the taxi brought them up to the beginning of the marina, the journey had passed with very little conversation apart from the driver asking, “Where on Paseo del Muelle Uno you want to go to?
 You have a boat, you go on a cruise ship perhaps?”

 “I have a boat, moored just opposite the Restuarante José Carlos Garcia.”
 Replied Bruce.
 “Or at least that’s where she was when I last saw her ten days ago.”